 The primary purpose of running a speed test is to check whether one is getting the promised Internet speeds or not.
-Thankfull, there are a couple of services that let you test your Internet speeds with a couple of clicks or taps.
+Thankfully, there are a few services that let you test your Internet speeds with a couple of clicks or taps.

 Speedtest by Ookla is the most popular service which provides a free analysis of internet access performance metrics such as latency and connection data rate.
 Founded in 2006, it now claims to perform over 10 million unique tests every day with a total of over 20 billion tests.

 Another popular internet speed tester which is making the rounds of the web and internet forums is Fast which is powered by Netflix.
 The entertainment industry giant is offering Fast as it wants its users to have a “simple, quick, ad-free way to estimate the Internet speed that their ISP is providing.”

 Speedtest introduced a revamped minimalistic design earlier this year which replaced the old and large speedometer with a much modern and minimal design.
 However, subtle placement of ads took over the vacant space.
 The results are a tap away and the black background surely makes its features stand out.

 Note: Fast starts testing your Internet speeds as soon as you visit the site.

 On mobile platforms, the size of the app is much smaller.
 The screen during the test stays blank, except for the digits marking your speed.
 There’s a “Powered by Netflix” highlight at the bottom right of the page which shows its lineage.
 It’s ad-free, which also gives it an added point from a user’s perspective.

 When we talk about the compatibility of Speedtest and Fast across platforms, Speedtest inevitably emerges out to be the winner.
 It is available on the web, iOS, Android, Windows, Google Chrome (dedicated plugin), and Apple TV.
 The apps are regularly updated to make sure the users are not missing out on any features crosswise platforms.